nautobot/nautobot/docs/rest-api/overview.md

 ## Endpoint Hierarchy

 NetBox's entire REST API is housed under the API root at `https://<hostname>/api/`.
-The URL structure is divided at the root level by application: circuits, DCIM, extras, IPAM, plugins, secrets, tenancy, users, and virtualization.
+The URL structure is divided at the root level by application: circuits, DCIM, extras, IPAM, plugins, tenancy, users, and virtualization.
 Within each application exists a separate path for each model.
 For example, the provider and circuit objects are located under the "circuits" application:

 * `/api/circuits/providers/`
 * `/api/circuits/circuits/`